david-alvarez-rosa/personal-website/content/posts/devirtualization-and-static-polymorphism.md

 }
 ```

-Here, the compiler[^fn:2] can emit a direct call to `Derived::foo` (or
+The compiler is able to devirtualize even through a base pointer, as
-inline it), because `derived` cannot have any other dynamic type.
+long as it can track the allocation and prove there is only one possible

-In C++, a translation unit (TU) is a single preprocessed `.cpp` file
+concrete type.
+The problem is that with traditional compilation,
-that gets compiled and optimized in isolation, then emitted as object
+objects are created per translation unit (TU)---compiled and optimized
-code.
-The linker simply stitches those objects together, so cross-TU
+in isolation.
+The linker simply stitches those objects together, so
-optimizations are inherently limited.
-That's where compiler flags are
+cross-TU optimizations are inherently limited.
+That's where compiler
-useful.
+flags are useful.

 `-fwhole-program`
 : tells the compiler "this translation unit is the
     entire program."
 If no class derives from `Base` in this TU, the
     compiler is free to assume nothing ever does, and can devirtualize
     calls on `Base`.